-When it comes to making the decisions, women and children are often ignored by the menfolk of Kaabong.
+When it comes to making decisions, women and children are often ignored by the menfolk of Kaabong.

 In this traditional nomadic culture, the men work with the cattle and the women's work is at home.
 Boys are largely ignored until they're old enough to look after the cows.
 Girls are effectively bought and sold as wives in the form of dowries paid in cattle.
-[An educated girl is worth 10 times FEWER cows than one who hasn't been to school.
-So it's no surprise that you don't see many girls in the classroom around here.]

 But it's harder to ignore them when they're 10 feet tall and plastered all over the village.